 If you are a Campaign Monitor customer, you can easily set this up using these instructions.
 You can even directly link it to one of your lists so that any email addresses you capture flow straight in.

-Depending on the size of your organisation, you are probably sending hundreds or even thousands of emails to customers and prospects each month.
+Depending on the size of your organization, you are probably sending hundreds or even thousands of emails to customers and prospects each month.

 These personal emails from you and your team are often highly engaged with, and therefore the perfect place to promote your newsletter and get people to subscribe.